fido9dido/MyProject/README.md

 *   UISetting in Project Settings to Add More structures
 *   Press P to enable or disable placement

-Open Test Map(or use the default map)
+create new Map(or use the test map)

+Steps to creating an empty Map

 1- Create an Empty Map with NavMesh
-2- Add a RockSpawner in the Map to spawn resources Play the editor
+2- Add a resource spawner in the map, RockSpawner exists in the editor

+Play the editor

 1- Enable the Preview by pressing P (Player movement will be disabled until you disable it)